March 24, 2003

 I experienced a similar revelation on my father’s side of the family.
 Of four sets of great-grandparents, the Eitelman’s were the only ones I knew.
 My great-grandad Eitelman died in 1961, but I remember him.
 My great-grandmother attended my high school graduation in 1972 and lived for another nine years to age 98.
 Their families settled in Fort Worth in the late nineteenth century.
 I have my great-grandmother’s high school graduation program from Fort Worth High School in June, 1903.
 My great-grandad shod horses for a living, a trade so long forgotten that its formal name – “farrier” – isn’t even listed in Bill Gates’ MS-Word dictionary.
 My dad was born in my great-grandparent’s house, about a mile south of my current office in downtown Fort Worth.

 I’ve recently exchanged a lot of email with some distant relatives I wasn’t even aware I had until three months ago.
-We’ve shared many photos and stories and genealogy information, and it has so fascinated me that I decided to begin a website as a way to share all of this with other family members – www.eitelman.net.
+We’ve shared many photos and stories and genealogy information, and it has so fascinated me that I decided to begin a website as a way to share all of this with other family members – www.eitelman.net (which may or may not be online in the future).

 In the course of spending so much time with “Ed and Mary,” as I’ve come to know my great-grandparents through their stories and pictures (and Mary’s report cards from 1891 through 1903), I’ve felt an obligation to learn more about them, and others in the family.
 Not only that, but it dawned on me that, in a sense, these photos and stories and report cards constitute their “everlasting life” only to the extent that I, and other family members, keep them “alive” in our own lifetimes.